-Technical note: these notes do not validate because the URLs that are produced by WolframAlpha contain bad values for attribute href on element a: Illegal character in query component.
+Technical notes: these notes do not validate because the URLs that are produced by WolframAlpha contain bad values for attribute href on element a: Illegal character in query component.
 The bad values, or "unsafe" characters, are unsafe "because gateways and other transport agents are known to sometimes modify such characters.
 These characters are "{", "}", "|", "\", "^", "~", "[", "]", and "`"."
 (Berners-Lee, Masinter, McCahill: RFC1738).
-As these characters are a) fully functional for my non-transport/gateway use, b) an extra step inconvenient step to convert for notes being built in real time on the fly, I simply am not going to fix this issue.
-WolframAlpha ought to encode those characters when they appear in a query.
+As these characters are a) fully functional for my non-transport/gateway use, b) an extra step inconvenient step to convert for notes being built in real time on the fly, and c) versions encoded with a URL encoder fail, I simply am not going to fix this issue.

 Some of the notes refer to homework in Algebra and Trigonometry, 8th Edition, by Ron Larson.